Steps To Take After You Execute Your Estate Plan

 The following are some of the most common reasons to consider visiting an attorney when circumstances change:

-- You have assets in other states or countries.
-As previously mentioned, estate planning in state specific.
+• You have assets in other states or countries.
+As previously mentioned, estate planning is state-specific.
 This means that if you have assets or property in other states or countries, jurisdiction changes, and these assets must be specifically addressed in your estate plan.
 Some people mistakenly assume that assets held in foreign jurisdictions are irrelevant to their United States- or Washington-based estate plan.
 As long as you are a United States citizen, however, you are subject to taxes on all your worldwide income and assets, regardless of where they are located.
 This area of estate planning is highly complex, leading many to seek legal assistance.

 Seeking guidance from an experienced estate planning attorney can provide a sense of peace of mind knowing that your estate and legacy will be protected long-term.
 Absent an estate plan, the distribution of your assets and property will be conducted according to state law and is subject to judicial discretion.
 Consulting an estate planning attorney can help avoid improper estate succession, mitigate tax burdens, and ensure that your loved ones receive their inheritance as quickly and efficiently as possible.